asvid/hugo-blog/content/about/about.md

 layout = "single"
 +++

-I’m a software engineer with diverse experience, having worked on educational apps, smart home technology, and large-scale financial tech projects.
-I prioritize writing clean and understandable code and ensuring its stability through robust testing.
-While applying SOLID, DRY, and other principles, I aim to avoid hasty abstractions, keeping things as simple as possible for as long as possible to prevent over-engineering.
+[I’m a software engineer with diverse experience](#technologies).
+I like to write about [Android](/tags/android/), [Design Patterns](/tags/design-patterns) and [everything else](/posts/) I learned on the way.

-I have extensive experience with legacy code, as well as launching fresh green-field projects, learning valuable lessons from mistakes made along the way.
+I have extensive experience with legacy code, as well as launching fresh green-field projects.

-With a strong background in mentoring postgraduates, I've guided them through pair programming sessions and shared insights on software design.
-I also have a knack for recruiting other programmers and forming new teams, particularly within the fintech sector.
-In these leadership roles, I've steered technical decisions and shaped cohesive codes of conduct to foster effective team collaboration.

 Furthermore, I enjoy task automatization with a CI/CD approach in mind and have previously designed and implemented release procedures for mobile apps.